 Some use it to cover long-term care costs, to add to their income, to have a holiday, to pay off an interest-only mortgage or to simply have free money to spend on whatever they would like.

-In some cases, we find that Buy-to-Let landlords will use a remortgage to release equity as a means of covering their deposit for purchasing further additions to their property portfolio.
+In some cases, we find that buy to let mortgages in Manchester will use a remortgage to release equity as a means of covering their deposit for purchasing further additions to their property portfolio.

 Another big one people use a remortgage to release equity for, is to pay off any unsecured debts that may have built up over a particular length of time.

 Though it may seem easy enough, Debt Consolidation not only bases the amount on how much you’re owed and the value of the property, but it also factors in your credit rating.
 This could mean you are limited in the amount you can borrow for a property.